discretize/discretize-guides/builds/necromancer/condition-scourge/index.md

 conditions: ["Vulnerability", "Crippled", "Blind", "Weakness", "Immobile"]
 ---

-A good complimentary build to <Specialization name="reaper" prefix="Condition"/> one, <Specialization name="Scourge" prefix="Condition"/> excels at providing supplementary defensive support abilities for a group whilst still going full damage, as well as superior area damage to its <Specialization name="reaper" prefix="Condition"/> counterpart.
+As a good complimentary build to the <Specialization name="reaper" prefix="Condition"/> one, the <Specialization name="Scourge" prefix="Condition"/> excels at providing supplementary defensive support abilities for a group whilst still going full damage, as well as superior area damage to its <Specialization name="reaper" prefix="Condition"/> counterpart.
 Because both builds are so similar in terms of their equipment (minus infusions) it allows for an experienced Necromancer player to swap between the two on the fly as a situation requires it.

 Scourge has a simplistic "rotation" in that you have less skills overall to use, but it is counterbalanced by the need to "maintain" parts of your kit for your damage output to excel; namely keeping up two sand shades, using punishment skill in tandem with said shades and maintaining life force to allow for use of your Shroud skills.